mobile app bar

 NBA: New York Knicks at Portland Trail Blazers

-The New York Knicks got their second consecutive road win last night, and they did it in dramatic fashion.
-Trailing by two with 3.4 seconds remaining in overtime, Mikal Bridges inbounded to teammate Josh Hart, then took a handoff and sprinted to the top of the key, just getting his shot off over the outstretched hand of 7-foot-2 Blazers rookie Donovan Clingan.
+The New York Knicks got their second consecutive road win Wednesday night, and in dramatic fashion.
+They were trailing by two with 3.4 seconds remaining in overtime against the Portland Trail Blazers when Mikal Bridges inbounded to teammate Josh Hart.
+He then took a handoff and sprinted to the top of the key, getting his shot off over the outstretched hand of 7-foot-2 rookie Donovan Clingan.

-Hart described after the game how he noticed that Clingan was playing in drop coverage before that final inbounds play, so he gave Bridges some instructions to spring him for an open look: “Make sure you ball fake, and I’mma get open and Imma get you the ball.
-And then he did what he does.”
+The shooting guard described after the game that he had noticed Clingan was playing in drop coverage before that final inbounds play.
+Hart immediately gave Bridges instructions to spring him for an open look.

-Clingan did everything he could to get a hand in Bridges’ face, but it wasn’t enough.
+Clingan did everything he could to get a hand in Bridges’ face.
+But it wasn’t enough as the Knicks earned a hard-fought and possibly momentum-swinging win.

 The Knicks have been a bit up and down lately.
-They just recently lost three straight games to the Warriors, Lakers, and Clippers, but before that, they won three in a row against the Sixers, Grizzlies, and Heat.
+They just recently lost three straight games to the Golden State Warriors, Los Angeles Lakers, and LA Clippers.
+But before that, they won three in a row against the Philadelphia 76ers, Memphis Grizzlies, and the Miami Heat.

-The win also allowed the Knicks to keep their faint hopes for the 2-seed in the East alive, as they gained a game on the Celtics after Boston lost to the Thunder.
-With 17 games to go, the Knicks are now 4.5 behind Boston, but they do get to play the boys from Beantown one more time.
+The win against the Blazers also allowed the Knicks to keep their faint hopes for the 2-seed in the East alive.
+They gained a game on the Celtics after Boston lost to the Thunder.
+With 17 games to go, the Knicks are now 4.5 behind Boston, but they do get to play the boys from Beantown once more.

-The Celtics are 3-0 against the Knicks this year, which means Hart and Bridges will have to work some more magic to flip the prevailing narrative that the Knicks can’t hang with the top teams in the league.
+The Celtics are 3-0 against the Knicks this year.
+That means Hart and Bridges will have to work some more magic to flip the prevailing narrative that the Knicks can’t hang with the top teams in the league.

 The Blazers may not be the Celtics, but Wednesday’s win was a reminder that the Knicks shouldn’t be taken lightly.